codeworkshops/hugo-prez/content/_index.md

 # reveal-hugo

-A Hugo theme for creating Reveal.js presentations.
+A Hugo theme for creating Reveal.js presentations, slide decks.

 ~ made by [@dzello](https://dzello.com/) ~
 on Aug 3, 2020